NikKowPHP/social-brain/introduction.md

 What if you could see those rules?
 What if you could debug a difficult conversation before it even starts, transforming the pain of miscommunication into the power of connection?

 This book is the result of that investigation.
 It is the map I wished I'd had on my journey from being invisible in the boardroom to learning how to conduct symphonies of human connection.
 I will share the source code I discovered and hand you a complete toolkit of neuroscience-backed protocols I developed—a system I call **The Conductor Method™**.
+By the end, you'll be able to conduct your own orchestra in boardrooms, at the dinner table, and everywhere in between.

 Think of it this way: your brain is a magnificent orchestra.
 But in high-stakes moments, it often feels like chaos.
 You are already the conductor of this orchestra.
 The problem is, no one ever handed you the baton.